Summer 2026 Family Camp

 Special activities often occur in the evening as well.
 The unique physical location of Feather River Camp allows for endless starry views for you and your family to enjoy together.

-THEME WEEKS
+2026 THEME WEEKS

 FAMILY CAMP FAQ

-We are now offering 3-night and 6-night sessions, which allows us to both meet popular demand from campers and also streamline our operations to better serve campers.
+We offer 3-night and 6-night sessions, which allows us to both meet popular demand from campers and also streamline our operations to better serve campers.
 If you would like to stay for 4 or 5 nights, you will need to register for a 6-night session.
 If you would like to stay for 2 nights, you will need to register for a 3-night session.
 We are not able to offer pro-rated registration fees.

+Because of our location at the bottom of a small canyon a bit away from the mountain town of Quincy, most cell service carriers do not work on most of the property.
+When you arrive, we are happy to show you where in camp people usually get the best signal.
+And with a short walk or drive out our entrance road, you’ll get full bars.
 Given our limited access to the internet, we do NOT have wifi available for campers.
 After a day at OFRC, you won’t even miss it!
 Campers who need internet access often drive or bike to Quincy, which is about 5 miles away.
 There, you can find several cafes and coffee shops, a library and a laundromat – in addition to a dedicated, shared workplace for those who need to connect (see www.quincycollective.com).
 Enjoy being disconnected from work, the news and the outside world and truly slow down, relax, and enjoy camp life!

 Our cozy, rustic platform tents and cabins are a staple of the OFRC experience.
 Due to fire marshal requirements, our cabins are limited to 3 twin beds and our tents are limited to 4 cots.
 Cabins can accommodate up to 4 campers and tents can accommodate up to 5 campers if your family includes young children who can comfortably share a twin bed or cot.
 During registration, campers can select accommodations with or without electricity, make a request for a specific tent or cabin, and make a request to be near other registered parties.
 Below you can see several photos of our onsite accommodations.

-PLATFORM TENT INTERIOR
+PLATFORM TENT INTERIOR (with camper belongings)

 PLATFORM TENT EXTERIOR